 Founded in 1999, Leventis Foods Ltd is a subsidiary of A.G.
 Leventis (Nigeria) Plc.
 The company is one of the largest bakeries in Nigeria producing highly nutritious variety of baked products and snacks, with a strong brand presence in Lagos, Nigeria.

 In the past, the company existed as a partnership between A.G.
 Leventis (Nigeria) Plc and Carnac (a holding company based in Cyprus).
 A.G.
 Leventis (Nigeria) Plc had a 51% shareholding of Leventis Foods Ltd while Carnac has 49% shareholding of the company.
 In 2010, Carnac shareholding was taken over by Nutriart S.A.
 Nutriart is a food company based in Athens.

 The flagship product of A.G Leventis in Nigeria is the Val-U Bread.
 The bread is currently the market leader in the “Branded Packaged Bread” group.
 The variants include; Family Loaf, Wheat Loaf, and Midi loaf.

-Leventis Foods Ltd also embarked on expansion phases with the construction of other lines for the production of quality snacks, such as “Meaty” sausage rolls, “Hotty” and “Mini Hotty” spicy rolls.
+Leventis Foods Ltd also embarked on expansion phases with the construction of other lines for the production of quality snacks, such as “Meaty” sausage rolls, “Hotty” and “Mini Hotty” spicy rolls done with with this meat processing equipment for industrial use.
 The company recently added a new product to its snacks production profile which is the Sweet Rolls.
 The roll comes in three tasty variants; Choco, Vanilla and Sweet Bourbon.